ourcodingclub/ourcodingclub.github.io/_tutorials/maps.md

 5. [Using shapefiles](#shp)

 {% capture callout %}
 All the resources for this tutorial, including some helpful cheatsheets can be downloaded from [this Github repository](https://github.com/ourcodingclub/CC-6-Maps).
-Clone and download the repo as a zipfile, then unzip it.
+Click on Code/Download ZIP and unzip the folder, or clone the repository to your own GitHub account.
 {% endcapture %}
 {% include callout.html content=callout colour=alert %}